CMSgov/ab2d-website/access-test-claims-data.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" %}

 #### 1a.
-Extract the job ID from the content-location and set the JOB_ID variable with the following command:
+Use the job ID from the content-location URL to set the JOB_ID variable with the following command:

 {% capture curlSnippet %}{% raw %}
 > JOB_ID=$(echo $RESP2 | grep content-location | sed 's%^.*Job/\([^/]*\).*$%\1%')